Conte-Ecology/conteStreamTemperature_northeast/README.md

 Follow these steps to run the model manually:

-`CL` = command line in the `conteStreamTemperature_northeast` directory on osensei or local machine
+`CL` = command line in the `conteStreamTemperature_northeast` directory on osensei or local machine.
+These should be run in screen session otherwise the connection to the database will time out (more info: https://www.rackaid.com/blog/linux-screen-tutorial-and-how-to/)

 1. Set the model configuration (`model_config.json`)
 2. Set the model run directory in the file "current_model_run.txt".
-This should be a single line naming the subdirectory (e.g. `modelRun_2016-06-30`)
+This should be a single line naming the subdirectory (e.g. `modelRun/modelRun_2016-06-30`).
+You will also need to great this subdirectory in the folder.
 3. determine what locations are near impoundments (CL: `bash id_impoundment_sites.sh sheds <subdirecotry/>`)
 4. determine what locations are potentially tidally influenced (e.g. CL: `bash id_tidal_sites.sh sheds <username> <subdirectory/>`)
 5. Fetch data that are reviewed (`retrieve_db.R`)